drewjamz/ARM-Processor/README.md

 - No control hazard flushing
 - No branch prediction
-- Instructions after taken branches still execute
 - No performance metrics such as CPI

-These limitations are intentional and consistent with the scope of the lab assignment.
+These limitations are intentional and consistent with the scope of the assignment.

 ------------------------------------------------------------